Nohty/Nohty/README.md

 ### Talking about Personal Stuffs:

 - 🔭 I’m currently working on a discord bot.
-- 🌱 I’m currently learning Java, PHP and Javascript.
+- 🌱 I’m currently learning Go, Rust and Typescript.
 - 📫 How to reach me: [Discord][discord]

 ### languages and tools: